paritytech/vscode-substrate/README.md

 * Browse and install pallets from the Substrate Marketplace.

-* Will install substrate-deps if not already installed
+* Will install [substrate-deps](https://github.com/paritytech/substrate-deps) if not already installed

 * Runtime manifest location is hardcoded when run inside Substrate Playground

-## Requirements

-This extension requires having [substrate-deps](https://github.com/paritytech/substrate-deps) installed.

 ## Usage